pieterberg/Smartie-Sorter/documentation/components.md

 ## 2. Manufacturing

 The outlines of the wooden panels, supports, acrylic components, and stainless steel components have been exported as DXF files and are available in the [dxf_files](../manufacturing/dxf_files) folder.
-These DXF files can be used for laser cutting the different components out of their respective materials.
+These DXF files can be used for laser cutting and CNC routing the different components out of their respective materials.

 Drawings to facilitate the machining of the angled features for the name sign at the top of the mini arcade game enclosure are available in the [drawings](../manufacturing/drawings) folder.